novoda/dojos/dojo-misc/battle-kata-tic-tac-toe/readme.md

 Then that bot will battle other bots in a round robin tournament to find the bestest bot.

+Each bot will play each other bot twice, taking turns going first.

 ## How to

 Create a `my-cool-team-name.conf` in this directory.